The timeline for our policy objectives 2024–2029 is now updated. It offers a clear view of what lies ahead for competition policy.

 Investigation

-The European Commission has opened an in-depth investigation to assess whether public support that Czechia plans to grant for the construction and operation of two new nuclear units in Dukovany is in line with EU State aid rules.
+The European Commission has opened an in-depth investigation to assess whether Romania's proposed amendments to power company CE Oltenia's restructuring plan are in line with EU state aid rules.

-The European Commission has opened an in-depth investigation to assess, under the Foreign Subsidies Regulation (‘FSR'), the activities of Nuctech in the production and sale of threat detection systems (‘TDS') and the provision of related services within the EU.
-The Commission has preliminary concerns that Nuctech may have been granted foreign subsidies that could distort the EU internal market.
+The European Commission has opened an in-depth investigation to assess, under the Foreign Subsidies Regulation ('FSR'), the activities of Goldwind Science & Technology Co., Ltd. ('Goldwind') in the production and sale of wind turbines and the provision of related services within the EU.
+The Commission has preliminary concerns that Goldwind may have been granted foreign subsidies that could distort the EU internal market.

 Legislation